Florian935/ngrx-data-demo/README.md

 ## NgRx / Angular Client

-Goal of the client is to demonstrate how to manage the state in an Angular App by using NgRx Store, NgRx Effects, NgRx Router and NgRx Entity.
+Goal of the client is to demonstrate how to manage the state in an Angular App by using NgRx Data and NgRx Entity.

 ## Spring Boot Server